Contact Vodafone Customer Service

 The ‘Network Satisfaction Guarantee’ is an extra guarantee applied to many of Vodafone’s new device or Bundle contracts.

-The guarantee allows Vodafone customers to cancel their contract if their network connection is not satisfactory.
+The guarantee allows customers to cancel their contract if their network connection is not satisfactory.

 Keep in mind, you may only be able to cancel your contract under this guarantee in the early days of your contract.

-You can find out how long you have to cancel your contract under the Network Satisfaction Guarantee on the Vodafone website.
+You can find out how long you have to cancel your contract under the Network Satisfaction Guarantee on their website.